OutfinityResearch/WebSkel/README.md

 # WebSkel

-WebSkel is a JavaScript-based framework designed to facilitate the development of web applications.
-It provides a set of utilities and services that help developers to manage and control the behavior of their applications.
+WebSkel is a minimal, JavaScript-based framework designed to facilitate the development of web applications using web components.
+It provides a set of utilities and services that assist developers in managing and controlling the behaviour of their applications.
+WebSkel implements the MVP (Model-View-Presenter) pattern, enabling developers to create views as web components, presenters in JavaScript, and models as JavaScript objects.
+The presenter is responsible for populating the view with data from the models.
 ## Features

-- **Presenter Registry**: WebSkel maintains a registry of presenters, which are responsible for controlling the behavior of the application's components.
+- **Presenter Registry**: WebSkel maintains a registry of presenters responsible for controlling the behaviour of the application's components.

-- **Service Registry**: WebSkel also maintains a registry of services, which are used to perform various operations within the application.
+- **Service Registry**: WebSkel also maintains a registry of services used to perform various operations within the application.

 - **Action Registry**: WebSkel provides a mechanism for registering actions, which can be invoked in response to user interactions.